jpverkamp/blog/content/programming/programming-praxis/2013-08-30-visualizing-the-monkey-grid.md

   grid)
 ```

-Here we have a nice {{< wikipedia "depth-first search" >}}that will set each point that the monkey can reach to true (the second case) and ones it cannot to false (the third).
+Here we have a nice [[wiki:depth-first search]]()that will set each point that the monkey can reach to true (the second case) and ones it cannot to false (the third).
 The first case there is to stop the monkey from moving west then immediately east again.
 Once we've visited a point, we'll not recur from it again.
 We'll still visit points up to five times (the original time and potentially once coming back from each direction), but writing this way is much cleaner than checking before you move.

 So how does it work?
 Well, let's write a quick function to visualize an infinite grid: